-Au pairs are required to be between 17 and 30 years of age, unmarried, and have to stay in Switzerland for a minimum of 12 months and a maximum of 18 months.
+Au pairs must be between 17 and 30 years of age, unmarried, and have to stay in Switzerland for a minimum of 12 months and a maximum of 18 months.

 The Swiss government has a limited quota for Au pairs permits.
-That means they accept only a fixed amount of application based on the Au pair’s country of origin.
-Limitations are placed on the numbers of individuals from specific countries who may come to Switzerland.
+That means they accept only a fixed amount of applications based on the Au pair’s country of origin.
+Limitations are placed on the number of individuals from specific countries who may come to Switzerland.

 To become an Au pair in Norway, everyone must apply for a work permit at the Norwegian embassy of their home country before going to Norway.

 The au pair is only allowed to enter Norway if they hold a valid work permit.
-Before you apply for the permit you must have a job offer in Norway.
+Before applying for the permit, you must have a job offer in Norway.
 For this, you need an “Offer of Employment” contract signed by the host family as proof of the job offer.

 You can obtain application forms from the Norwegian embassy or consulate in your home country.
 Be aware that, on average, the application takes 3-6 months.

-Au pairs coming from any EU country don’t need a visa to work in the UK.
+Au pairs from any EU country don’t need a visa to work in the UK.
 However, participants from countries not belonging to the EU/EEA and Switzerland need to apply for a visa to participate in the Au pair program in the UK.

-Au pair from countries like there Australia, New Zealand, Canada, Japan, and Monaco fall into Scheme “Tier 5”, there they only need to prove enough savings – at least 1,890 GBP.
+Au pairs from countries like Australia, New Zealand, Canada, Japan, and Monaco fall into Scheme “Tier 5” where they only need to prove enough savings – at least 1,890 GBP.

 For applicants from Hong Kong, Taiwan, and the Republic of Korea, the government will be the sponsor during the whole stay in the UK.
 The number of places for both visa and sponsorship certificates is limited.

-Moreover, the visa application has to be submitted up to 3 months after receiving the sponsorship certificate.
+Moreover, the visa application must be submitted up to 3 months after receiving the sponsorship certificate.